akzz-at/Netflix-GPT/README.md

 - **Frontend**:

   - ReactJS: A JavaScript library for building user interfaces.
-  - Vite: A fast, modern build tool for web development.
   - Redux Toolkit: A library for efficient state management in React applications.

+- **Backend**:

+  - Node.js: A JavaScript runtime for building server-side applications.
+  - Express: A web application framework for Node.js.
+  - MongoDB: A NoSQL database for storing movie data.
+  - Mongoose: An ODM (Object Data Modeling) library for MongoDB.
+  - Redis: In-memory data store used for caching MongoDB data.

 - **Styling**:

   - Tailwind CSS: A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.
-- **Authentication**:

-  - Firebase Authentication: Firebase's authentication service for secure user management.

 - **AI Integration**:

-  - OpenAI API OpenAI API provides users access to new pre-trained AI models developed by OpenAI, such as DALL-E, Codex, and GPT-3.
+  - OpenAI API: OpenAI's API provides access to new pre-trained AI models developed by OpenAI

 - **Deployment**:
-  - Vercel and Firebase Hosting.
+  - Vercel for the frontend.
+  - Node.js hosting for the backend.

 ## 🚀 Features

-- **AI-Powered Recommendations**: NetflixGPT uses OpenAI GPT-3 to analyze your viewing history and preferences, delivering personalized movie recommendations based on factors like year, cast, genre, and more!
+- **AI-Powered Recommendations**: NetflixGPT uses OpenAI GPT-3 to analyze your natural language recommendation prompt to return accurate suggestions along with movie trailers and functionality to shortlist and save for watchlater.

 - **Sleek Design & User-Friendly**: Crafted with React and Tailwind CSS, NetflixGPT offers a stunning, intuitive interface that simplifies your movie search.

 - **Efficient State Management**: Thanks to Redux Toolkit, our app is optimized for performance, ensuring a smooth and responsive experience.

-- **Secure and Privacy First**: Firebase provides top-notch user authentication, while Protected Routes ensure your data remains private and secure.
+- **Secure and Privacy First**: Robust authentication and user management implemented with Node.js and Express, ensuring top-notch security.

 - **Huge Movie Database**: With integration to TMDB, NetflixGPT provides access to an extensive library of films from around the world.